Research and Practice

 She is currently working on an edited collection of critical dance scholarship (Dance Matters) and on a co-authored book exploring the relationship between sound and movement.

 Aoife has worked as a dancer, choreographer, director, critic, and as dance adviser for the Irish Arts Council.
-Before joining Queen’s in 2012, Aoife lectured at the School of Drama, Film and Music, Trinity College Dublin, where she completed her doctoral studies in 2011.
+Before joining Queen's in 2012, Aoife lectured at the School of Drama, Film and Music, Trinity College Dublin.
 Aoife has been invited to deliver guest lectures, workshops and master classes in Ireland and internationally.
 She also works as a consultant and creative adviser for theatre and dance artists.

 Society of Dance History Scholars Travel Award (2009)

 IRCHSS (Government of Ireland) Research Scholarship (2008, 2009)

 “Do You Want to See My Hornpipe?”: The Traditional Irish Dancing Body at Play in the Work of Jean Butler and Colin Dunne.

 Research output: Chapter in Book/Report/Conference proceeding › Chapter (peer-reviewed)